ArmandoBMTH/clear/README.md

 - To have installed nodejs
 - To have installed Net core 3.1
 - To have installed docker and docker-compose
+- Do not have an activated instance of SQL Server

 ## Usage
 To be able to use this solucion first we need to download this repo, then we need to execute the backend solution.